About ESCA

 The President signs into law the “Pension Protection Act of 2006.”

 ESCA publishes Working Capital to share personal stories from employee-owners of S Corporations across the country.
-These stories demonstrate first-had how S ESOPs enrich the lives of employee-owners, the community and the economy.
+These stories demonstrate first-hand how S ESOPs enrich the lives of employee-owners, the community and the economy.

 Fifteen House members sign a letter to the House Ways and Means Chairman and Ranking Member in support of S corp ESOPs.